Chapter 14: Take the Money and Run

 I know now that I was wrong (and incredibly selfish), but the moody side of Jamie reared its ugly head, and I was soon going to talk to my Dad about the matter.

-I decided to wait until the next day when I was more calm (a thing I rarely did) and instead blew off the steam by catching up with the guys.
+I decided to wait until the next day when I was calmer (a thing I rarely did) and instead blew off the steam by catching up with the guys.
 We eventually took Mitch’s camera out and began to take the worst selfies imaginable.

 The next day, as I drove back to Dad’s house, I thought of the recent spaghetti feed they threw to help with medical bills at the nearby snowmobile club, the Sly Brook Sno Riders.
 They always did great work there for people in need.